jenselg/docker-postgres/README.md

    * `POSTGRES_VERSION` (defaults to `16` if not set)
    * `POSTGRES_PASSWORD` (this is for the `postgres` user and does not default to anything)
    * `POSTGRES_PORT` (defaults to `5432` if not set)
+4. Start using: `docker compose up -d`
-4. Once started, it will create a folder named `pgdata` in the root of the folder
+5. Once started, it will create a folder named `pgdata` in the root of the folder